 You absolutely can — and True Potential will tell you as much.
 The reality is that their redress scheme is designed to settle claims on their terms.
 We've seen first-hand how much higher the final figure can be when someone with claims expertise pushes back.
 Our service is No Win, No Fee, so there's no financial risk in letting us fight your corner.

 This is something we hear a lot.
 The FCA and the Financial Ombudsman have made it clear that what matters is what actually happened — not what it was labelled at the time.
-If an adviser guided you towards transferring, that's likely to be treated as regulated advice regardless of the paperwork.
+If an adviser guided you towards transferring, that could be treated as regulated advice regardless of the paperwork.
 Don't let a technicality put you off — get in touch and we'll look at the facts.

 Not necessarily.
 There are time limits, but the clock usually starts from when you realised (or should have realised) something was wrong — not from when the transfer happened.
 Many people only become aware of the issue after recent media coverage or the FCA's findings.
 The sooner you get in touch, the better position we can put you in.